cgwire/gazu/docs/source/index.rst

 Gazu is a Python client for Zou, the Kitsu API.
 It allows to fetch easily your CG production data.
 More than giving access to data, it allows to perform operations on it like marking a task as started or setting a thumbnail on a shot.
-It will boost your pipeline tools by adding extra features.

-It requires an up and running instance of Zou to run properly.
+*NB: It requires an up and running instance of Zou to run properly.*

-The source is available on Github_.

 Who is it for?
 ==============